viam-modules/viam-camera-oak/README.md

 }
 ```
 > [!NOTE]
-> If not directly configuring with the JSON editor, remember to only paste in the `attributes` value and not the full component configuration into the **Attributes** box on the Viam App.
+> If you are not directly configuring with the JSON editor, remember to only paste in the `attributes` struct and not the full component configuration above into the **Attributes** box on the Viam App.

 #### Attributes